Sette note in nero

 Sette note in nero (lit.
-Seven notes in black) is a 1977 Italian giallo film directed by Lucio Fulci and co-written by him with Roberto Gianviti and Dardano Sacchetti.
-Sette note in nero stars Jennifer O'Neill, Gianni Garko, Marc Porel, and Ida Galli.
+Seven notes in black) is a 1977 Italian supernatural horror giallo film directed by Lucio Fulci, co-written by Fulci with Roberto Gianviti and Dardano Sacchetti, and starring Jennifer O'Neill, Gianni Garko, Marc Porel, and Ida Galli.
 The film involves a woman who begins experiencing psychic visions that lead her to discover a murder; her husband is charged with the killing.
 The psychic must embark on an investigation with a paranormal researcher to clear her husband's name of the crime.

-The film was released in the United States as The Psychic, and also as Seven Notes in Black.
-Other alternate titles include Murder to the Tune of the Seven Black Notes and Death Tolls Seven Times.
+In English-speaking countries, the film was popularly released under the alternative titles The Psychic, as well as Murder to the Tune of Seven Black Notes and Death Tolls Seven Times.

 Plot

-In 1959 Dover, England, a woman commits suicide by leaping from a cliff.
-At the same time, her daughter, Virginia, living in Florence, Italy, sees her mother's death in a vision.
-By 1977, an adult Virginia (Jennifer O'Neill) is living near Rome and is married to a rich Italian businessman Francesco Ducci (Gianni Garko).
-Ducci leaves on a business trip, and as Virginia drives herself away from the airport after seeing him off, experiences more visions—she sees an old woman murdered, a wall being torn down and a letter hidden beneath a statue.

-Virginia plans to renovate an abandoned mansion her husband has bought, but notices that the building resembles the one she has seen in her visions.
-She tears down a wall in one room, finding a skeleton behind the plaster.
-Assuming the skeleton is that of the woman in her vision, Virginia contacts the police.
-However, they do not believe her story and charge Ducci with the killing.
+In 1959, a mother in Dover kills herself by leaping from a cliff; at the same time, her daughter, Virginia, living in Florence, witnesses the death in a vision.
+Eighteen years later, Virginia is a socialite married to rich Italian businessman Francesco Ducci.
+After Francesco leaves on a business trip, Virginia experiences new visions consisting of seemingly unrelated people and objects, including a murdered old woman.
+Virginia plans to renovate an abandoned mansion owned by her husband but realises that it resembles a building she has seen in her visions.
+After noticing a crack in the plaster, she hacks a hole into the wall of a room, finding a skeleton inside it.
+Assuming the skeleton is that of the dead woman, Virginia contacts the police.
+However, they do not believe her story and charge Francesco with the killing.

 Examination of the body reveals it not to be an old woman, but one in her twenties; killed about five years earlier.
-The skeleton is finally identified as Ducci's ex-girlfriend, Agneta Bignardi, who vanished several years ago.
-Virginia is determined to exculpate her husband, and contacts her friend Luca Fattori (Marc Porel).
-Fattori is a researcher of psychic phenomena, and his investigation eventually leads to the wealthy Emilio Rospini (Gabriele Ferzetti), who may be the true culprit.
+The skeleton is identified as Francesco's ex-girlfriend, Agneta Bignardi, who vanished several years ago.
+Virginia is determined to exonerate her husband, and contacts her friend Luca Fattori, a researcher of psychic phenomena.
+Luca's investigation eventually leads to the wealthy Emilio Rospini, who may be the true culprit.

-Francesco returns from his business trip where Virginia updates him on everything that has happened.
-He urges her to dismiss the matter from her mind, but she instead grows more and more obsessed with learning this mystery.

-Virginia discusses the case with Francesco's sister Gloria (Evelyn Stewart), and Melli (Riccardo Parisio Perrotti), a lawyer friend of Gloria's.
+When Francesco returns from his business trip, he urges Virginia to dismiss the matter from her mind.
+Instead, she grows more and more obsessed with solving the mystery.
+Virginia discusses the case with Francesco's sister Gloria, and Melli, a lawyer friend of Gloria's.
 Gloria says that her brother left for a business trip to America in April 1972, and that she was the one who changed the furniture of the place.
 The room with the walled-in corpse had been Franceso's bedroom, but it was Gloria who had bought the furniture that Virginia saw in her vision, after Francesco's departure.